cloyne/network/new-semester.md

 feel free to request a dedicated mailing list for your project, group, team, interests, etc., so that members can subscribe to those they are interested in)

+from-central@cloyne.org - similar to announce, just that for information from the central level we are forwarding to the house

 If you want to change the e-mail address you are subscribed to mailing lists with, talk to Graham.